MedAmineBayoudha/TinyML/README.md

 ***-Inference in Arduino Nano BLE 33 :***
-Open accelerometer and gyroscope clasifier sketch on this repository named as Inference.ino.
+Open accelerometer clasifier sketch on this repository named as Inference.ino.
 On the far top right, click on the drop down button and click New Tab.
 Name the file as model.h when you save it.
 Open the downloaded model.h file on your favourite editor and copy the content.
 Paste in your new model.h file you created alongside the classifier sketch and save.
 To calculate the Median absolute deviation a C code was written by ShawnHymel and you may find it as utils.h and utils.c You also need to add it to your arduino project.